hazemelh/playground/luis_to_clu.md

 ![Select language resource](https://github.com/hazemelh/playground/blob/main/select%20language%20resource.jpg)

 4. Select all your LUIS applications that you wish to migrate as well as specify each of their versions and then press Next.
 Note that special characters are not supported by Conversational language understanding.
-If any of your selected LUIS application names contain special characters, you will be prompted to change them.
+Any special characters in your selected LUIS application names will be removed in the newly created CLU applications.
 After selecting your application and version, you will be prompted with a message informing you of any features your LUIS application has that will not be carried over, as shown in the figure below.

 ![Select LUIS applications](https://github.com/hazemelh/playground/blob/main/select%20luis%20applications.jpg)